joelparkerhenderson/architecture-decision-record/README.md

 * **Constraints**: Capture any additional constraints to the environment that the chosen alternative (the decision) might pose.

 * **Positions**: List the positions (viable options or alternatives) you considered.
 These often require long explanations, sometimes even models and diagrams.
 This isn’t an exhaustive list.
-However, you don’t want to hear the question œôòüDid you think about œôó¦ ?œôòý during a final review; this leads to loss of credibility and questioning of other architectural decisions.
+However, you don’t want to hear the question "Did you think about...?" during a final review; this leads to loss of credibility and questioning of other architectural decisions.
 This section also helps ensure that you heard others’ opinions; explicitly stating other opinions helps enroll their advocates in your decision.

 * **Argument**: Outline why you selected a position, including items such as implementation cost, total ownership cost, time to market, and required development resources’ availability.
 This is probably as important as the decision itself.